aeberspaecher/pbsjob/README.rst

 The arguments ``--name``, ``--walltime``, ``--stdout`` and ``--stderr`` are optional.
 If no name is given, the script's name is used.
 The walltime defaults to 800 hours.
-The output files default to the scriptname suffixed by ".out" and ".err", respectively.
+The output files default to the job name suffixed by ".out" and ".err", respectively.

 You can get help by typing